Subjects:

 Was he trying to impress me or something?
 Not tell anybody?
 When he had broken a school record without a day of practice?"
 (36)

-Gene, on the other hand, can’t do anything impressive without studying frequently.
+Gene, on the other hand, can't do anything impressive without studying frequently.
 Gene studies almost like he is overzealous, and trying to become the class valedictorian.
-If he doesn’t study for hours on one test he is going to fail.
-He can’t just go to the test not prepared and ace it like Finny can with sports.
-This made Gene
+If he doesn't study for hours on one test he is going to fail.
+He can't just go to the test not prepared and ace it like Finny can with sports.
+This made Gene jealous of Finny.
+Gene notices Finny's ability at sports and can see why he is jealous.

 Once jealousy took root in Gene, it distorted a friendship so severely, jealousy shattered the link between Gene and Finny.
-At first Gene starts to pull away from Finny when he is out playing blitzball with others at Devon.
+Gene recognizes that Finny, on the charts, places ahead of Gene constantly so he plans a plot to get "even".